Posts Tagged ‘celebration’

 Posted on: February 17th, 2012 by tobendlight

 Holding-Hands-TogetherThis is a prayer about those people we meet along the way who are reminders of how G-d wants us to live, with outstretched hands and open hearts.
 This prayer echoes the themes of kindness from strangers and service to others found in several of my prayers, poems and meditations.
 Here are two of them: On the Road” and “For Service.”
-To listen along, click on the triangle in the bar below.
-The text follows.
+This piece appears in This Joyous Soul: A New Voice for Ancient Yearnings from CCAR Press.

 Messengers